Google Business Profile For Therapists

 Google Maps Ranking For Therapists

-We work the prominence side, the signals that tell Google your practice is an established, trusted, active local business.
-That includes citation authority across mental health directories (Psychology Today, GoodTherapy, TherapyDen, Inclusive Therapists) and general business directories (Yelp, Apple Maps, Bing Places, Facebook), NAP consistency enforcement, generative AI relevance markers, and profile activity patterns the algorithm recognizes as ongoing operation.
+Citation authority across the mental health directories (Psychology Today, GoodTherapy, TherapyDen, Inclusive Therapists) and the general ones (Yelp, Apple Maps, Bing Places, Facebook), strict NAP consistency, generative AI relevance markers, and the kind of profile activity the algorithm reads as a practice that is open and seeing clients.

 Google Business Profile Posts

-Posts are the most consistently ignored feature of the platform, and one of the clearest signals of an active, current practice.
-They appear directly on your profile in search results, give Google fresh indexed content tied to your business, and give prospective clients a reason to engage with your profile before they ever reach your website.
+Posts are the most ignored feature on the platform, and one of the clearest signals of a practice that is current and active.
+They show up directly on your profile in search results, they give Google fresh indexed content tied to your business, and they give a prospective client something to read before they ever reach your website.

-We handle a human written high quality post strategy, writing, and publishing on a consistent schedule.
-Educational content tied to your specialty, practice updates.
-Written in a tone consistent with your practice's positioning.
-You don't write or check each post.
-We handle everything.
+We run the whole post operation.
+Strategy, writing, and publishing, on a consistent schedule.
+Educational pieces tied to your specialty, practice updates, seasonal themes, all human written and in a tone that matches how your practice presents itself.
+You don't write or review each post.
+We handle it.

 Reviews are the most visible trust signal on your profile.
 Total review count, average rating, recency, and the keywords appearing inside review text all factor into Maps ranking and into the prospective client's decision to dial the number.